asu-ke-web-services/gios-cas-maestro/README.md

 ## Installation Instructions

-* **[Download the latest release package](https://github.com/gios-asu/gios-cas-maestro/releases/latest)**.
-[NOTE: The latest release package already includes all dependencies needed to activate this plugin on your server.
-If you download or clone the master branch directly from our repo, you must run `composer install` in the plugin folder in order to download and install the ASU Public Directory Service library that this plugin requires to function correctly.)
+* **Clone this repo into your WordPress plugins directory (`/wp-content/plugins/`)**.
+[NOTE: When you download or clone the master branch directly from our repo, you must run `composer install` in the plugin folder in order to download and install the ASU Public Directory Service library that this plugin requires to function correctly.)
+Running `composer update` may be necessary to update the plugin for the version of PHP running on your webserver.
-* Upload the package to your server and unzip the package into the Wordpress plugins directory (`/wp-content/plugins/`).
 * Activate the plugin in the Wordpress 'Plugins' menu.
 * Configure the plugin for specific settings on your site.